jeanbaptistemora/fluidattacks-universe2/docs/src/docs/about/sla/introduction.md

 - [Response](/about/sla/response):
-  **90%** of reattacks, comments and incidents will have a median first response time of less than **16** office hours.
+  **90%** of reattacks, comments and incidents will have a median first response time of less than **16 office hours**.

 ## Details

-All of the SLAs are measured
-considering the following:
+All SLAs (service-level agreements) are measured considering the following:

-1. Measurement in
+- Measurement in calendar quarters
-  calendar quarters,
-1. Taking into account
-  all the groups
-  of the organization
+- All the groups of the organization over time
-  over time,
-1. Taking into account
-  all the historical data,
+- All the historical data,
-  not only that of
-  the quarterly analysis period.
+  not only that of the quarterly analysis period